chriseidhof/chriseidhofnl/content/post/sort-descriptors-in-swift.md

 Dynamic programming means a lot of different things to different people, and I think they meant runtime programming.
-In this post, we'll look at replacing runtime programming (in `NSSortDescriptor`) with functions.
+In this post, we'll look at replacing Objective-C's runtime programming with Swift's functions.

 This post is an excerpt from the Functions chapter in [Advanced Swift](https://www.objc.io/books/advanced-swift/), which we're currently